-In 2015 Kristina was appointed by the Prime Minister and Leader of the Opposition as a Member of the Referendum Council to advise on progress and next steps towards a referendum to recognise Aboriginal and Torres Strait Islander peoples in the Australian Constitution.
+In 2015 Kristina was appointed by the Prime Minister and Leader of the Opposition as a Member of the Referendum Council, to advise on progress and next steps towards a referendum to recognise Aboriginal and Torres Strait Islander peoples in the Australian Constitution.

 Ms Keneally has served on a range of benevolent boards and charities including her role as the Chairman South Cares, the charitable arm of the South Sydney Rabbitohs.
 Previously she served as a Board Member of The McKell Institute and as a Board Director of The United States Studies Centre at the University of Sydney.
-She is an Ambassador of both Opportunity International Australia and The John Berne School.
+She was an Ambassador of both Opportunity International Australia and The John Berne School.
 Ms Keneally is the former Patron of Stillbirth Foundation Australia.